Bible Reading: Exodus chapters 14-16

 The journey is rough.
 But serves its purpose by revealing our character defects.
 You know, the over-confidence in our voices as we proclaim, “Yes, I trust in the Lord,” or “My faith is strong.”
 The Apostle Paul explains:

 As for me, it matters very little how I might be evaluated by you or by any human authority.
 I don’t even trust my own judgment on this point.
 My conscience is clear, but that doesn’t prove I’m right.
 It is the Lord himself who will examine me and decide.
 1 Corinthians 4:3-4

 Paul was a scholar, yet, he was humble, readily admitting that he could not trust his own judgment, nor rely on his conscience for true self-evaluation.

-My most recent wilderness experience lasted six months.
+My most recent wilderness experience lasted eight months.
 Why?
 I started the journey with confidence but lost focus on God when the difficulty continued.
 Spiritually blinded, I could only think about my limited abilities and the desire for the trial to end.
 Like ancient Israel, I cried out to God for help.
-Even so, I love God because He always reveals the deficits we possess, which are displeasing to Him.
+Even so, I love God because He always reveals the deficits we possess that are displeasing to Him.
 When I acknowledged and repented of my condition of little faith and distrust, God began to show me how to build my faith and trust in Him.

 My wilderness experience will differ from your experience.
 Still, the end result will bring us closer to God.
 By the time we navigate through the dry terrain, we will reverence and honor God.
 And God will be pleased with our spiritual transformation.
 It takes the desert thirst and hunger that only God can fill to open our spiritual eyes and serve Him with humility.
 Remember, we are never alone!
 Continually acknowledge God’s presence through prayers of thanksgiving.
 Consider it pure joy, my brothers and sisters, when you encounter trials of many kinds, because you know that the testing of your faith develops perseverance.… James 1:2-3